GEM-benchmark/GEM-benchmark.github.io/web/README.md

+# GEM-benchmark.github.io

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is the code for the GEM website.